 The nori should be facing upward, and then you can begin filling your roll!

-Near the edge of the nori closest to you, horizontally lay 2-3 strips of cream cheese, about 1 ounce of the smoked salmon, and a few pieces of the julienned cucumber on the nori.
+Near the edge of the nori closest to you, lay 2-3 strips of cream cheese, about 1 ounce of smoked salmon, and a few pieces of julienned cucumber.
+Keep the ingredients close together for better rolling.
+Sprinkle salt if desired.

-Starting at the end nearest to you again, lift the mat and curl the edge of the nori and rice over the fillings.
-Begin rolling, applying very gente pressure and carefully pushing the filling back into place.
+Starting at the edge nearest to you, lift the mat and curl the nori and rice over the fillings.
+Roll gently, pushing the filling back into place as needed.
+Ensure the plastic wrap doesn’t get rolled up inside the rice.

-Set your finished roll aside, and repeat this process with the remaining ingredients and nori sheets to end up with 4 Philadelphia rolls in total.
+Set the finished roll aside and repeat with the remaining ingredients to make four Philadelphia rolls in total.

-Remove any leftover plastic wrap from the pieces of cut Philadelphia roll, and serve arranged on a platter.
-Add one last sprinkle of toasted sesame seeds for garnish, and serve the sushi with a side of soy sauce, wasabi, and/or pickled ginger.
+Remove plastic wrap from cut pieces and arrange on a platter.
+Sprinkle with toasted sesame seeds and serve with soy sauce, wasabi, and pickled ginger.

 FAQs